 Tonight’s one of those nights, and my frame of mind: complete and utter relief.

 I’ve been a mess more than I probably should have been.
 I know my wife has been a mess.
-My goal has been and still is, to maintain the best I can, so she doesn’t have to worry about me.
-She has enough on her plate taking care of our son and worrying about him and all his things.
+My goal has been, and still is, to maintain the best I can so she doesn’t have to worry about me.
+She has enough on her plate to take care of our son and worry about him and all his things.
 She doesn’t need me adding to the equation.